Characters Introduced in Backstroke of the West

 - Really Gets Around: In The Duplicate Offensive, Lama Su asks him if he's "Otherwise, the leading member of the Presbyterian Church fuck?"
 However, it's not until Backstroke of the West that he realizes just how depraved he is.

 - Related in the Adaptation: He now seems to be the father of the "pathetic people".
+Considering he is some kind of unholy being yet has sex with everybody, it's pretty understandable that he has a lot of children who don't carry the best genetics.

 - Rousseau Was Right: He believes that everybody is good.

 - Screw Yourself: His claim that he "did [Allah Gold's] teacher" becomes disturbing, considering he's apparently describing himself.
+This implies he's a sex addict, so much that he does himself whenever he cannot find a suitable partner.

 - Sir Swears-a-Lot: Is responsible for all four of the movie's Precision F-Strikes.